TzolkinB/loop-playwright/README.md

 ### Adding New Test Scenarios

 1. Edit a data file (`data/webTaskBoard.json` or `data/mobileTaskBoard.json`)
-2. Add a new task object with column, title, tags, and optional taskCount
+2. Add a new task object with column, title, tags, and taskCount
 3. Run tests — the new scenario runs automatically via `forEach` loop

 **Example:**